 Marineland Is a Hellhole

-Marineland, Niagara Falls’s premier tourist destination, was opened in 1961 by John Holer.
+Marineland, Niagara Falls’ premier tourist destination, was opened in 1961 by John Holer.
 At the time, John was a portly Slovenian immigrant who couldn’t find work when he arrived to Canada.
 With what little money he had, and what little English he could speak, Holer built two water tanks and acquired three sea lions.
 When he opened Marineland’s doors, admission was 25 cents per person.
-In the 52 years since then, Marineland has expanded to include a large collection of animals, animal shows, and a theme park with over a dozen rides.
+In the fifty-two years since then, Marineland has expanded to include a large collection of animals, animal shows, and a theme park with over a dozen rides.
 His is the kind of story that gives one hope, and makes one look nostalgically to the past when things were simpler, right?
-No. According to an exposé headed by Toronto Star reporter Linda Diebel, Marineland is rife with animal neglect and poor facility conditions that have led to an ever-evolving series of depressing stories, distressing events, and grim accounts from Marineland employees.
+No. According to an exposé headed by Toronto Star reporter Linda Diebel, Marineland is rife with animal neglect and poor facility conditions that have led to an ever evolving series of depressing stories, distressing events, and grim accounts from Marineland employees.
 Not to mention the protests, lawsuits, and public overload of bleeding hearts.

 And who is John Holer?
 According to this article no one who knows John Holer wants to talk about him.
-That same article tells of how, one time, John bought a neighboring trailer park and waited five years to evict everyone, allegedly driving through the community daily to harass the residents.
+That same article tells of how, one time, John bought a neighbouring trailer park and waited five years to evict everyone, allegedly driving through the community daily to harass the residents.
 Then one woman killed herself on eviction day by putting a bag over her head and filling it with helium.
 He demolished the trailer park for a future Marineland expansion.
 John also had six of his dolphins seized from Marineland, because he caught them illegally.
 He has threatened to run over protesters with his car, and he once beat up an escaped sea lion, dragged it into his car’s backseat, and then made that sea lion his star attraction.

 Since the scandal hit Marineland, there have been numerous protests.
-There was the slightly banal one where the singer of the original Marineland jingle demanded that her voice be taken out of the song.
-Then there was the ongoing series of protests that started with a group of about 150 people storming inside Marineland, and ended with celebrations in the parking lot where the crowd listened to Snap’s “I’ve Got the Power,” as someone named Spandy Andy breakdanced in a spandex Onesie.
+There was the slightly banal protest where the singer of the original Marineland jingle demanded that her voice be taken out of the song.
+Then there was the ongoing series of protests which started with a group of about 150 people storming inside Marineland, and ended with celebrations in the parking lot where the crowd listened to Snap’s “I’ve Got the Power,” as someone named Spandy Andy breakdanced in a spandex onesie.
 Unfortunately, despite public pressure, the province can’t do much in terms of regulating Marineland, because strangely enough there are no regulations in Ontario surrounding sea mammal captivity.
 How you decide to destroy a sick or dying animal is your own business.
 So, everything Marineland has done so far is perfectly legal.

 Well, there was a report in October of the lone killer whale at Marineland bleeding from its tail constantly.
 And how has Marineland responded to this report?
 By suing the former trainer who leaked that story to the press for over a million dollars.
 And just to keep things interesting, they also sued a protester for more than a million bucks.

 Lately, the Ontario Society for the Prevention of Cruelty to Animals has ordered a complete overhaul of Marineland in an attempt to make it seem like less of an animal POW camp.
 Strangely enough, however, the order was made months ago and was kept secret until now.
 This is the diamond in the pile of shit that a lot of people have been waiting for, but still, this story is ongoing and I’m sure Marineland will find another way to bum us all out again before long.
-Owner John Holer has been quoted in the original Star report as saying that he takes care of the animals at Marineland “better than I would take care of myself.”
+Owner John Holer has been quoted in the original Star report as saying that he takes care of the animals at Marineland, “better than I would take care of myself.”
 I think the only way Marineland won’t depress people any more is if he holds true to that promise and throws himself in a festering pile of dead dolphin flesh.

 More on kinda scary places: